Azure/apiforfhir-migration-tool/lift-and-shift-resources/Liftandshiftresources_README.md

 			```PowerShell
 			https://<<WORKSPACE_NAME>>-<<FHIR_SERVICE_NAME>>.fhir.azurehealthcareapis.com/
 			```
-4. If you have custom search parameters that you would like migrated over, you will need to first query Azure API for FHIR for your custom search parameters and recieve a bundle.
-Then, POST that bundle of custom search parameters to the new Azure Health Data Services FHIR esrvice.
+4. If you have custom search parameters that you would like migrated over, you will need to first query Azure API for FHIR for your custom search parameters and receive a bundle.
+Then, POST that bundle of custom search parameters to the new Azure Health Data Services FHIR service.
 This will need to be done before migrating any data.
 If you want the data to be properly indexed as it gets migrated to Azure Health Data Services FHIR service, use [incremental mode](https://learn.microsoft.com/en-us/azure/healthcare-apis/fhir/import-data#incremental-mode) for $import.
 Otherwise, you will need to run a reindex at the end of migration.

+	- You can use the Powershell script that will automatically migrate the FHIR custom search parameter from Azure API for FHIR server to Azure Health Data Services FHIR service for you.
+	Follow this [document](https://github.com/Azure-Samples/azure-health-data-and-ai-samples/tree/main/samples/lift-shift) to run the powershell script.

 ## Steps